 Ports & Railways

-With global economy vast majority of goods travel between countries and continents by sea.
+With the global economy, the vast majority of goods travel between countries and continents by sea.
 When leaving and reaching their destination, ports and bulk terminals are the conduit through which everything must pass.

-Claudius Peters on the other hand provides stockyard and silo systems for storage and distribution of bulk materials at terminals, whilst Clarke Chapman provides crane relocation and refurbishment services and facilities management to the ports industry.
+The Claudius Peters group provides stockyard and silo systems for storage and distribution of bulk materials at terminals, whilst Clarke Chapman provides crane relocation and refurbishment services and facilities management to ports.

-When the UK railway industry began upgrading the national network, replacing thousands of miles of track presented a huge logistical challenge.
-By producing rail in 250 metre lengths, however, the task could be made manageable.
-But how were tens of thousands of tonnes of rail to be delivered in these lengths?
-It was Cowans Sheldon. one of the railway industry’s oldest companies that provided the solution; the Long Rail Delivery System (LRDS) a specially developed automated train, capable of delivering mile after mile of rail each day.
+When UK Rail began upgrading the national network, replacing thousands of miles of track presented something of a logistical challenge but by producing rail in 250 metre lengths, the task could be made manageable.
+It was Clarke Chapman's Cowan Sheldon, one of the railway industry’s oldest names, that provided the solution of transporting rail in such lengths.
+The Long Rail Delivery System (LRDS) a specially developed automated train capable of delivering miles and miles of rail each day.